sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/dharmAdisangrahagranthAH/shrIpArAnandasUtram.md

  Before beginning to write anything by way of introduction, I feel it my first and fore-most duty to thank my learned and esteemed friend Dr. Benoytosh Bhattacaryya for asking me to edit the Pārānanda Sūtra for the *Gaekwad's Oriental Series.* But for this kindness on his part, it would not have been possible for me to give a substantial account of the Pārānanda School, which was entirely unknown so long,

  The edition is based on only two manuscripts of the work, one in the collection of the Oriental Institute and the second in my own collection.
-A third copy is understood to have existed in the collection belonging to the famous Kavindrācārya [Sarasvati](# "See List of MSS. belonging to Kavindrācārya Sarasvati published in the Gaekwad's Oriental Series as No.17."),
+A third copy is understood to have existed in the collection belonging to the famous Kavindrācārya Sarasvati[^24],

+[^24]: "See List of MSS. belonging to Kavindrācārya Sarasvati published in the Gaekwad's Oriental Series as No.17."

 the learned and much-respected scholar who lived at Benares during the reign of Emperor Shah Jehan; but as the collection is no longer traceable, it was not possible to utilize it in this edition.